Itailevi420/vimwiki/IBM-2022-SYSTEMS.md

 zIIP        : IBM z Systems Integrated Information Processor for Linux

-CHPIDS      : Channel Path Identifiers. channels that go out CSS to I/O devices
+CHPIDS      : Channel Path Identifiers. channels that go out CSS to I/O devices HCD         : defines what CHPIDS are managed by the system **not all** CHPIDS
+              can be managed

-PCHID       : Physical Channel ID. channels that go in the CSS form system
+PHCHID      : Physical Channel ID. channels that go in the CSS form system

 ### ther is 5 different types of address spaces
 1. system address space